2014-2015 Federal Updates

-- The origination fees for direct subsidized loans and direct unsubsidized loans will increase to 1.05% and for direct PLUS loans (both parent and graduate) will increase to 4.20% for any loan where the first disbursement will be made on or after July 1, 2013.
+- The origination fees for direct subsidized loans and direct unsubsidized loans have increased to 1.072% and for direct PLUS loans (both parent and graduate) have increased to 4.288% for any loan where the first disbursement will be made on or after December 1, 2013.

 - Certain direct PLUS loan borrowers may be eligible to have their denied credit check reconsidered.
 Both the school and these borrowers have been notified by COD of this and if the borrower decides to take advantage of it their PLUS loan decision will be updated to Accepted.

 - First-time borrowers who receive a federal direct Stafford loan on or after July 1, 2013 will be subject to the 150% limit.
 This means that eligibility for direct subsidized loans have been limited to a period not to exceed 150% of the length of the borrower’s educational program.
 Under certain conditions, first-time borrowers who have exceeded the 150% limit may lose the interest subsidy on their direct Stafford loans.
 The Department of Education will be responsible for calculating a first-time borrower’s maximum eligibility period and subsidized usage periods, as well as determining whether a first-time borrower has any remaining eligibility period or will lose interest subsidy on the direct subsidized loans as a result of the 150% limit.
 Beginning immediately, the school is responsible for correctly reporting the direct loan academic year and loan period dates to COD, as well as providing entrance counseling to students for these new requirements.
 Beginning with the 2014-2015 direct loan processing year, the school will be responsible for reporting any additional program-identifying information and borrower enrollment information.